planck-repl/planck/site/src/dependencies.md

 plk -h
 ```

-you will see that the `plk` script accepts the same arguments as the `clj` / `clojure` tools, along with the additional aruments supported by `planck`.
+you will see that the `plk` script accepts the same arguments as the `clj` / `clojure` tools, along with the additional arguments supported by `planck`.

 So for example, to put Andare 0.7.0 and `test.check` 0.10.0-alpha2 on your classpath (automatically downloading them if necessary), just place a  `deps.edn` like the following in the directory where you launch `plk`: